Chapter 4

 the core of the galaxy.
 As will be discussed below, a black hole

-can act as a "machine" that converts a
+can act as a "machine" that converts a portion of the

-converted to radiation.
-Such a "gravitational
+disk, which is then converted to radiation.
+Such a

-aggregate" could be highly efficient,
+"gravitational aggregate" could be highly

-significantly more efficient than a fission nuclear and even a
+efficient, significantly more efficient than a fission

-thermonuclear reactors!
+nuclear and even a thermonuclear reactors!

 Long before that, in fact, from the 1930s,